emdailey/spot/doc/manual/operation.rst

 On the right side underneath CPanel, you can press ``New Workspace`` to create a blank workspace.
 If you would like to give the workspace a name, you will need to type a name next to the ``New Workspace`` button in the fillable area.
+Otherwise, the name will default to "WS1".

 .. image:: figures/NewWorkspace.*

 When a new workspace is created two channels will appear, "wsname"_TGTS and "wsname"_FIND.
-The Targets channel TGTS channel is used to display a map of the sky.
+The TGTS channel (Targets Channel) is used to display a map of the sky.
 Initially it will be blank, so in the CPanel window press :doc:`siteselect`, :doc:`polarsky`, and :doc:`targetlist`.
 In the Site Selector window select a site from the drop down menu, then go to the Targets window and press "File" to browse for a file with your target list.
 Once you have selected your target file, you will see your targets appear on the TGTS channel.
-If they do not appear, try pressing the ``List All Targets`` switch on the Targets window.

 The FIND channel is used for viewing FITS files.
-The window will be blank initially,
-Details about these plugins can be found in the following chapters.
+The window will be blank initially, details about the plugins can be found in the following chapters.

 .. image:: figures/SampleWorkspace2.*